microsoft/FabConRTITutorial/docs/workshop.md

    ![alt text](assets/image_task09_step01.png)

 2. To create a Lakehouse we first have to return to the workspace where all other objects are in.
 To do so click on the icon **RTI Tutorial** in the left toolbar.
-If you are attending the FabCon Europe Precon this is the workspace that was provided to you.
+If you are attending the dataMinds Connect Europe Precon this is the workspace that was provided to you.

    ![alt text](assets/image_task09_step02.png)